cgtinker/BlendArMocap/README.md

 **Remap Drivers by Distance**<br>
 When using remap drivers by distance, we aren't using any of the object values.
-In this case, a distance between two objects gets used as driver value, which then gets remapped similar to a remap driver.
+In this case, the distance between two objects gets used as driver value, which then gets remapped similar to the remap driver.
 The single difference is that the offset gets multiplied by the remapping value, which allows to basically offset in % (which usually isn't wanted for rotations).
-However, this time it makes a lot of scene to remap the value by a bone of the target armature as we are working with position and not rotation data - this makes remapping the values a lot easier.
+However, this time it makes a lot of sense to remap the value by a bone of the target armature as we are working with position and not rotation data - this makes remapping the values a lot easier.
 Again, to get some information about the current select object, navigate to `Tools` and press the `Log Object Info` Button, you'll find min and max values from the object in the info panel.<br>
 ``````
 slope = (to_max * remapping_value - to_min * remapping_value) / (from_max - from_min)